Generic name: iobenguane I-123 (EYE oh BEN gwayne)

 Older adults may need kidney function tests before receiving iobenguane I-123.
 Your kidney function may also need to be watched closely after you have received this medication.

-It is not known whether Iobenguane I-123 will harm an unborn baby.
-Tell your doctor if you are pregnant.
+It is not known whether iobenguane I-123 will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.
+There is a potential risk of fetal exposure to radiation while using iobenguane I-123.

 It is not known whether iobenguane I-123 passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed within 6 days after receiving iobenguane I-123.
+You should not breastfeed for at least 6 days after receiving iobenguane I-123.
 If you use a breast pump during this time, throw out any milk you collect.
 Do not feed it to your baby.

 How is iobenguane I-123 given?